grange85/ahfow-www/_posts/2004/2004-10-05-why-luna-called-it-a-day.markdown

 - news
 tags: []
 ---
 <p>In a tongue in cheek piece on Luna's official website Dean has given ten reasons for their decision to call it a day.
-Visit http://www.fuzzywuzzy.com/docs/news.html for the details</p>
+Visit <a href="http://web.archive.org/web/20041017012915/http://www.fuzzywuzzy.com/docs/news.html">Fuzzywuzzy</a> for the details</p>